Logical log files and ongoing processing

 x'FFFFFFFFFFFF'.
 The following figure shows a dependent RBA value.

-The presence of a dependent RBA value affects the open transactions that Log Master for DB2 includes in the ALPURID table of the Repository for use in subsequent ongoing log scans.
+The presence of a dependent RBA value affects the open transactions that Log Master includes in the ALPURID table of the Repository for use in subsequent ongoing log scans.
 Note the following points regarding the above figure:

-The incomplete transactions INC1 and INC2 cause Log Master for DB2 to store a dependent RBA value which in turn causes the product to store only the open transaction OPN3 in the Repository (because it starts before the point of the dependent RBA).
+The incomplete transactions INC1 and INC2 cause Log Master to store a dependent RBA value which in turn causes the product to store only the open transaction OPN3 in the Repository (because it starts before the point of the dependent RBA).

 x'FFFFFFFFFFFF'and store the open transactions OPN1, OPN2, and OPN3 in the ALPURID table of the Repository.